umgbhalla/starred/README.md

 ## Shell

+- [mzaks/mojo-hash](https://github.com/mzaks/mojo-hash) - A collection of hash functions implemented in Mojo
 - [Jeevan-kumar-Raj/Grokking-System-Design](https://github.com/Jeevan-kumar-Raj/Grokking-System-Design) - Systems design is the process of defining the architecture, modules, interfaces, and data for a system to satisfy specified requirements.
 Systems design could be seen as the application of systems the
 - [zap-zsh/zap](https://github.com/zap-zsh/zap) - :zap: Zap is a minimal zsh plugin manager
 - [basilioss/mdt](https://github.com/basilioss/mdt) - Command line markdown todo list manager